Movies made in Barcelona.

 Let’s start our next tour!

-Sagrada Familia: A place where Vicky & Cristina go sightseeing, one of the first scenes consists of them taking pictures of the facade and interior building.
-La Sagrada Familia is considered the masterpiece of the modernist architect Antoni Gaudí, which you will see repeatedly throughout the film.
+A place where Vicky & Cristina go sightseeing, one of the first scenes consists of them taking pictures of the facade and interior building.
+La Sagrada Familia is considered the masterpiece of the modernist architect Antoni Gaudí.
+Therefore, you will see repeatedly throughout the film.

 Ten minutes walk from the Sagrada Familia crossing the avenue, there is another modernist architectural complex: The Hospital of Sant Pau.
 In the movie, Vicky takes a Spanish class there.
-This scene was shot at the main facade of the Hospital Sant Pau, although in reality there are no language classes given.
+This scene was shot at the main facade of the Hospital Sant Pau.
+Although in reality there are no language classes.
 It’s an important modernist building that is already considered as World Heritage by UNESCO.

 In Vicky Cristina Barcelona, a major scene is shot in front of the famous sculpture of El Drac at the main stairway.
 Vicky and Juan Antonio meet there after their return from Oviedo and talk about what happened in the Asturian city.